AkvenJan/DTX-Meta-Transfer/README.md

 # DTX-Meta-Transfer
-Tranfer of DTX texture files meta-information
+Transfer of DTX texture files meta-information

 # Useful links for LithTech engine and DTX format